 The Australian Veterinary Association recommends regular vaccination.
 For the RHDV1,1A and RHDV1-K5 viruses annual vaccination is recommended.
 For the variant that emerged in parts of Australia in 2015 called RHDV2 there is no specific vaccination available in Australia.
 The Australian Veterinary Association suggests protocols that should be followed in consultation with your local veterinarian

-Council's General Local Law No.1-2013 has limitations on how many animals you can keep without a permit.
+Council's General Purposes Local Law No.1 - 2023(PDF, 385KB) has limitations on how many animals you can keep without a permit.

 To find out more visit the Keeping Multiple Animals page, where you can apply for a Multiple Animal Permit.